Heart of the Rockies (1951 film)

 Heart of the Rockies is a 1951 American Western film directed by William Witney and starring Roy Rogers and Penny Edwards.
-The Rockies are not shown in the film.
+Despite the title, the Rocky Mountains are not shown in the film.

 Plot

-Mr. Willard is facing the State building a highway across his cattle land with the labor performed by young offenders spared a term in prison by working on a road gang.
+Cattle rancher Andrew Willard is upset that the state is building a highway across his land with labor provided by a chain gang.
 Willard's corrupt ranch foreman Devery is using the opportunity to rustle Willard's purebred cattle and replace them with inferior stock.
-Devery and Willard see their only chance to save the ranch is by creating a series of crimes starting on a dude ranch that the blame on the young prisoners.
-Highway engineer Roy Rogers tries to stop them but his only ally is Willard's fair-minded daughter June.
+Devery and Willard try to save the ranch by creating a series of crimes, starting on a dude ranch, that will shift the blame to the laborers.
+Highway engineer Roy Rogers tries to stop them, but his only ally is Willard's fair-minded daughter June.